11 Feb What Are the Security Risks of Cloud Computing

 Whether you’re already using the cloud or not, you should learn about its frailties to use it to your advantage.
 This article will delve deeper into five common cloud computing security risks and practical measures you can implement to avoid them.

 Is the Cloud Secure?

 When the pandemic began, many companies adopted cloud technologies to boost scalability, minimize costs, and improve agility.
 This move enabled organizations to amplify their capabilities.

 However, these technologies gave fraudsters new avenues to find software vulnerabilities.
 As cloud adoption became the norm, cybercriminals started directing their efforts toward these lucrative new targets.

 The platform can only be a secure place once you understand the security risks of cloud computing.

 What Are the Risks of Cloud Computing?

 Before making the switch, check out a few common cloud computing security issues below.

 When you decide to make the shift, your cloud service provider (CSP) will have some control over your data.
 For this reason, the security of your company’s confidential information falls on other people outside your IT department.

-Data loss — also called data leakage — is the process where cybercriminals delete or damage software and applications.
+Data loss — also called data leakage (or data spillage) — is the process where cybercriminals delete or damage software and applications.
 When you experience a breach, you could lose your data and receive hefty fines resulting from damages.